nanos-world/docs/scripting/classes/Player.rst

   * -
     - :term:`boolean`
     - IsValid()
-    - Returns if this is Valid
+    - Returns if this entity is valid (i.e. wasn't destroyed and points to a valid entity)

   * -
     - :term:`VOIPSetting`